 The chocolate bark is spread on a large baking sheet.
-I use one that is 17×12 inches in size.
+I use one that is 17×12 or 18×13 inches in size.
 Also, line the baking sheet with parchment paper, which is great because the chocolate does not stick to it and lifts off easily once hardened.

 Evenly spread the melted dark chocolate across the parchment paper lined baking sheet.

 Melt the white chocolate candy melts the same way as you did with the dark chocolate.
 Since there is not as much white chocolate, 3 minutes should be enough time to fully melt the white chocolate.

 Drizzle the melted white chocolate all over the dark chocolate.

 Take the broken malt Easter eggs and various sprinkles and spread them all over the melted chocolate.

 Place the baking sheet in a fridge so that the chocolate will chill and harden.
 It does not take too long, probably 30 minutes is enough time.

 Once chilled, take the baking sheet out of the fridge.
 I take the sheet of hardened chocolate and parchment paper and place them on a large cutting board.
 I find it easier to break into pieces this way.